DED-EDU/celestia-long-term-data-storage-mvp/README.md

 Moving onto the frontend development, as instructed above we will also need to import the json file for ```LearningSession.sol``` into abis.js file, and then instantiate it in the object body.
 Also like before, we need to paste the address of the deployed LearningSession.sol in addresses.js.

-Using Web3.Storage, all artifacts (videos and comments) are stored on IPFS and Filecoin -- the ids and votes / reputation is store within our ```LearningSession.sol``` contract.
+Using Web3.Storage, all artifacts (videos and comments) are stored on IPFS and Filecoin -- the ids and votes / reputation are stored within our ```LearningSession.sol``` contract.
+Due to this, the user will require their own Web3.Storage API key.

 ###### Navigating through this repository